How to add the Cognitive Face robot skill

 - Choose the Camera category tab.

-- Press the Cognitive Face icon to add the control to your project.
+- Press the Cognitive Face icon to add the robot skill to your project.

 What Does It Do?

 This control will use the camera to detect and learn your facial features.
 Once you teach it your name, your face profile is saved in a global worldwide database.
 Now every ezrobot on the planet can know who everyone is!
-With this control, you can visit a friend and their ezrobot will know who you are.
+With this control, you can visit a friend, and their ezrobot will know who you are.
 Detected names, age, and emotion are stored in variables to be used in EZ-Script or Blockly.
-Use ControlCommand() to trigger Detect or Learn.
+Use ControlCommand() to trigger the Detect or Learn buttons.
 Consult the Cheat Sheet for available ControlCommands.

 What Doesn't This Do?

-The Camera Device Control has built-in support for tracking, such as Objects, Faces, Colors, Motion, Glyphs and more.
+The Camera Device Control has built-in support for trackings, such as Objects, Faces, Colors, Motion, Glyphs, and more.
 This control does not track a face - meaning, this control will not move servos or have your robot detect when a face is in the camera view.
 For moving servos and detecting faces, use the Face Tracking option of the Camera Device.
-This control will populate variables and execute a script with the detected Name, Age and Emotional status of the face in the camera.
+This control will populate variables and execute a script with the detected Name, Age, and Emotional status of the face in the camera.

 What Can I Do With It?

 When your face and name have been taught to the control, the information is saved in a cloud database.
 Any ezrobot that detects your face can know your name.
-This means you can create very simple scripts that greet people or perform specific actions.
+This means you can create straightforward scripts that greet people or perform specific actions.